-We have ensured that all skills from the new National Curriculum https://www.gov.uk/government/collections/national-curriculum are interwoven throughout the core subjects, Maths and English, as well as the foundation subjects throughout the year.
-One topic might allow for more Art/DT and music to be taught (e.g. Toys) while another topic may cover more history and geography skills (e.g. Transport).
-Our curriculum reflects our Academy Values; Positivity, Excellence, Growth.
+We have ensured that all skills from the National Curriculum are interwoven throughout the core subjects, Maths, English and Science, as well as the foundation subjects throughout the year.

 In Years 1-6 we use ‘Maths No Problem’ which allows for depth of understanding in the key concepts of Maths.
 Maths teaching is enhanced across the school through the use of regular maths meetings, interventions and boosters which allow for rehearsal and consolidation of maths facts.

 Phonics is taught to all children in daily sessions that are tailored to each child’s ability starting in Reception and continuing throughout Year 1 and Year 2.
-We follow Ruth Miskin’s ‘Read Write Inc’ scheme of phonics.
-Children are taught in ability groups across the year groups to enable focused development of their phonics knowledge and application.
+We follow Ruth Miskin’s ‘Read Write Inc.’ scheme of phonics.
+Children are taught in ability groups to enable focused development of their phonics knowledge and application.